maximilianferle/InflaMix/README.md

  - Note that only Extended Figure 5a be plotted with provided data

 11. 011_prediction_benchmarking.R
- - Figure 3 and Supplementary Figure 5
+ - Figure 3 and Extended Figure 7
  - Note that this script cannot be run with provided data.

  12. 012_cluster_transitions.R
- - Figure 5, Supplementary Figure 6, and Supplementary Figure 7
+ - Figure 5, Supplementary Figure 5, and Supplementary Figure 6
  - Note that this script cannot be run with provided data.

  13. 100_tables.R
-  - Table 1, Supplementary Table 3
+  - Table 1, Extended Tables 1 and 2
   - Note that this script cannot be run with provided data.

 All required libraries are listed within each script.